dev-xo/remix-saas/README.md

 - Fill Stripe Checkout inputs with default development values.

   > Type `4242` as much times as you can on each available Input.
-Feel free to add some Random Name also.

 - Done!
 We should be redirected back to our App with newly Plan already set.
   <br />